 Meanwhile, Colin helps the flashy agent Harry Charms (Lionel Blair) build up lame novelty rock singer Baby Boom (Chris Pitt), a pubescent would-be teen idol.

-Through Harry, Colin is wooed to work for Vendice Partners (David Bowie, pictured at right), a super-connected pop and business whiz that claims to have the answer for everything and everybody.
+Through Harry, Colin is wooed to work for Vendice Partners (David Bowie), a super-connected pop and business whiz that claims to have the answer for everything and everybody.

 Not only does Vendice want to stifle Colin’s creativity, he’s a partner in a real estate scheme to eject the black population of Notting Hill, to gentrify the place with a new expensive housing development.